-As we bid farewell to the long, summer days and say hello to changing leaves and pumpkin-spiced everything, you might be wondering how you can get your home ready for fall.
-Don’t worry, we have the answer: a front porch fall makeover!
+As we bid farewell to the long, summer days and say hello to changing leaves and pumpkin-spiced everything, you probably have fall decorations on your mind.
+So do we, and we have a front porch fall makeover that we’re just pleased as punch to share with you.
 Whether you opt for a rustic vibe or modern style, the possibilities are endless for transforming your porch into an autumn oasis.

 We’ve gathered our favorite front porch decorating ideas for you to create a warm, welcoming entryway this fall.

 Without pumpkins, is it really fall?
 Pumpkins are always an easy way to decorate your front porch for fall.
 You don’t have to stick with the standard orange ones either.
 Incorporate pastel and green pumpkins to add some visual variety.
 This softer color scheme adds an airy feel to your front porch.
 Plus, when you start adding more fall elements to your porch, light-colored pumpkins ensure the overall effect doesn’t become overwhelming.